Tricks for Fall Treats: Making Fun Snacks Nutritious

 All photos courtesy of Patrick Stigeler, Artisanal Imaging, LLC, all rights reserved.

 Angela Stigeler is a writer for K12.
 She's also the author of the long-standing recipe column Thyme Out, which appears weekly in The Caledonia Argus, her hometown newspaper.
 With over a decade of professional writing experience covering food, education, and local news, she brings a wealth of experience to Learning Liftoff.
-When she's not in the kitchen, at her computer, or helping her husband with food photography, she can be found shuffling her two talented sons between school, Scouting adventures, soccer, and symphony rehearsals.
+When she's not in the kitchen, at her computer, or helping her husband with food photography, she can be found shuttling her two talented sons between school, Scouting adventures, soccer, and symphony rehearsals.